Measures to assist foreign domestic helpers and employers cope with COVID-19 pandemic extended

 Extension of validity period of existing contracts

-The Government will continue to enable employers to extend the validity period of the existing contracts with their outgoing FDHs.
-For all FDH contracts that will expire on or before December 31, 2022, the Commissioner for Labour has given in-principle consent for extending the employment period stated in Clause 2 of the Standard Employment Contract for a maximum period of six months, on the basis that such variation is mutually agreed upon by both the employer and the FDH concerned.
+The Government will continue to implement the previous measure to enable employers to extend the validity period of the existing contracts with their outgoing FDHs.
+For all FDH contracts that will expire on or before September 30, 2022, the Commissioner for Labour has given in-principle consent for extending the employment period stated in Clause 2 of the Standard Employment Contract for a maximum period of six months, on the basis that such variation is mutually agreed upon by both the employer and the FDH concerned.
 However, applications for further extension of contracts which have already been extended under the previously announced flexibility arrangements will not be considered.

 If arrangements cannot be made for a newly hired FDH to come to Hong Kong within the above-mentioned six-month extended period, and the employer needs to continue to employ his/her FDH beyond the six-month extended period, the employer should consider applying for a contract renewal with the existing FDH.

 Deferral of return to the place of origin